iiwaasnet/kino/README.md

 cluster dies (or stops because of deployment), **kino** network still continues to operate, except that network configuration changes will not be propagated until the cluster is online again.

-Actor's method, that was invoked by ActorHost to process incoming message, may responde with a new message.
+Actor's method, that was invoked by ActorHost to process incoming message, may respond with a new message.
 This new message will be traveling over the network until it reaches other actor and so on.
 If actor can create only a response message, how can we create a request message, i.e. initial one?
 **MessageHub** is used to send a message into **kino** network.
 Depending on your needs, you may send either one-way message, or specify a *callback point*.
 To explain what the callback point is, let's talk a bit about message flows.

-When we build applications, we try to group relevant code into some components.
+When we build an application, we try to group relevant code into some components.
 These components have well-defined interface and responsibilities.
 At high level, code of the application looks like a sequence of calls to some components with expected type of return value.
-If we replace components with actors, which are sendig and receiving messages, we may say that we have a message flow, which implements desired behaviour of the application.
+If we replace components with actors, which are sending and receiving messages, we may say that we have a message flow, which implements desired behavior of the application.
 Return value of expected type - this is a callback point in message flow.
 When building application with **kino**, we design a message flow, which we expect to finish at some point in time with predefined result - message.
 So, callback point, is nothing else than identity of the message, which should be routed back to initiator of the flow, i.e. return value.

 In nutshell, caller sends initial flow message via MessageHub into **kino** network and defines a callback point.
-Dozens of new messages may be created during this flow, traveling over different nodes, but as soon as somewhere someone create a message with the identity, defined in the callback, this message will be immediatelly routed back to the caller.
+Dozens of new messages may be created during this flow, traveling over different nodes, but as soon as somewhere someone create a message with the identity, defined in the callback, this message will be immediately routed back to the caller.
 Voila, you've got your return value!

 ![Callback](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Callback.png)

 ## Example
 We've got a very important task to find out the cities with highest and lowest temperature.